-The investment manager manages other price risk through diversification and careful selection of securities within specified limits set out in the Scheme's Product Disclosure Statement.
+The Investment Manager manages other price risk through diversification and careful selection of securities within specified limits set out in the Scheme's Product Disclosure Statement.
+Given that unlisted units in managed investment schemes represents a small proportion of the Scheme's total assets, the price risk arising from such investments is not considered to be material.

-(ii) Foreign Exchange risk
+(ii) Foreign exchange risk